 2. Visual Feedback

-By visual feedback we the changing state of the button dependent on the action taken or about to be taken.
+By visual feedback the changing state of the button is dependent on the action taken or about to be taken.
 For example, if your user is filling out card details but does not complete the form, the buttons to checkout or purchase should be in a “disabled” state until all fields are successfully completed.
 This disabled state can be shown using visual aids to show its unclickable, such as added transparency or showing a disabled cursor on hover.
 Having a great button means that your users can receive visual feedback throughout the process, the button states are as follows:

 - Primary – When the button is ready to be used